Physiological Ecology in a Changing World

-I am interested in physiology of organisms and how it directs or affects their response to environmental change.
-I research stress ecology- including how physiological constraints or adaptations can influence the success of vertebrates introduced into new or changing environments.
-I strive to integrate physiology into informed management of invasive species.
+I am interested in physiology of organisms and how it directs or affects their response to environmental change, and how this scales up to influence biodiversity patterns.
+I strive to integrate stress ecology- how physiological and behavioral constraints or adaptations can influence the success of vertebrates introduced into new or changing environments- into informed management decisions for imperiled and invasive species.
 I am also interested in the physiology of disease processes in ectotherms, in particular the importance of thermal environments on the ability to combat infection.

 Education